elena-petridou/GA2025_07/README.md

 ## Notes
 - When testing the CLI tools, we noticed the instruction for smartthings was not referring to a real file in the directory.
 Please follow the instructions in the tool for inserting single documents
-- All CLI tools work best if the filename (including when using the wildcard argument) is specified using quotation marks so we recommend using this syntax.
-This is also the case since some team members use MacOS, for which ONLY the file argument in string quotations works.
-However, using no quotation marks also works.
+- All CLI tools work by providing the filename (including when using the wildcard argument).
+In the case of MacOS, it ONLY works if the file argument is in string quotations marks, so we recommend using this syntax.
+In the case of WindowsOS it works regardless of the presence of quotation marks.
 - When using the CLI tools, ensure that data is either in the working directory which the script is called from or in a directory with structure: current_working_dir\data\toolname (just like the directory structure in which data was provided in on Brightspace)

 ## Documentation